Our History, Our Journey

 15. Barney Ewell Plaza, 100 Block, North Queen Street, east side

-Barney Ewell Plaza will soon be dedicated as the newest public gathering place in the City.
-Located on the east side of the 100 Block of North Queen Street, Ewell Plaza will be dedicated to Lancaster’s 1948 Olympic medal winning champion.
+Barney Ewell Plaza is located on the east side of the 100 Block of North Queen Street.
+Ewell Plaza is dedicated to Lancaster’s 1948 Olympic medal winning champion.

 The Train depot, built circa 1834, was a stop on the Philadelphia & Columbia Railroad, the second chartered railroad in operation in the US.
 By 1838, box cars fitted with false ends owned by Columbia’s notable black entrepreneurs, Stephen Smith and William Whipper, transported former slaves to Lancaster, Philadelphia, and destinations north, thus becoming a key pathway of the Underground Railroad on the real railroad.